rajdakin/box86-fosdem2021-content/performances.md

 # Box86 performances {#perfs}

+[TODO: update for 2022, data is from last Fosdem]

 How to measure an emulator performances?
 Because it doesn't run on itself, a raw performance measurement is not possible.
 What is possible is comparing how 2 builds of the same program perform: one native and one on the emulated architecture.
 While compilation options and efficiency of the compiler on targetted architecture may still introduce